Bear raid

-A bear raid can be done by spreading negative rumors about the target firm, which puts downward pressure on the share price.
+A bear raid can be done by spreading negative rumors or misinformation about the target firm, which puts downward pressure on the share price.
 This is typically considered a form of securities fraud.
 Alternatively, traders could take on large short positions themselves, manipulating the price with the large volume of selling, making the strategy self-perpetuating.

 History

 The practice of bear raid has its roots in the 17th-century Dutch Republic.
 In 1609, Isaac Le Maire, a sizeable shareholder of the Dutch East India Company (VOC), organized a bear raid on the stock of the company.